MarkDing/markding.github.io/_posts/2015-08-06-python-set-cp2108-port-config.md

 For the board, we can see the LED DS3 on, measure the waveform, we can see clock signal.

+## Source code
+Source code can be found in https://github.com/MarkDing/pycp210x

 ## Reference:
 Here is the python official website for ctypes